Showing posts with label Kindle Unlimited. Show all posts

 So, yesterday I decided to change the look of the blog layout and theme, and I think it now looks better.
 It has a cleaner look to it, no background picture.

-I also simplified the Son of My Father page, along the lines of chapter headings telling the story of what the book is about, so why not do it that way?
+I also simplified the Son of My Father page, along the lines of chapter headings telling the story of what the book is about.

 Here's a sample.